Learn Python with Talk Python's 270 hours of courses

 27:07 And some of what we need to teach goes back to best practices, which is don't prematurely

-27:14 optimize measure, try and figure out what you're optimizing in and in what places.
+27:14 optimize, measure, try and figure out what you're optimizing and in what places.

-27:21 Probably gosh, five, six years ago at this point, I added to peps like the concept of
+27:21 Probably, gosh, five, six years ago at this point, I added to PEPs the concept of how do

 27:29 It will be a paradigm shift, but I think it will be a multi-year shift.